 - If you’re a UK or Irish national working in Ireland your position will not change after the UK leaves the EU, you will be covered under the international agreement signed by the UK and Ireland in February 2019 and you won’t need to take any action.

-- A replacement for the A1/E101 form will be issued for new applications after the UK leaves the EU.
+- A replacement for the A1/E101 form will be issued for new applications after Brexit.
 This ensures you will continue to make UK National Insurance contributions to maintain your social security record.
-You can still use the same form on GOV.UK to make an application after the UK has left the EU.
+You can still use the same form on GOV.UK to make an application after Brexit.

 The UK Government is working to protect UK nationals in the EU in a ‘no deal’ scenario by reaching reciprocal arrangements with the EU or Member States to maintain existing social security coordination for a transitional period until 31 December 2020.
 Individuals in scope of these arrangements will only pay social security contributions in one country at a time.

-For more information about sending workers to the EU in a no deal situation please go to the new information on GOV.UK.
+For more information about going to work in the EU after Brexit please go to the new information on GOV.UK.